 Tally takes care of this by paying your minimum balance for you and even guarantees it which frees up a ton of stress in our financial lives.

 What I Don’t Like About Tally

-They have the opportunity to meet the need for millions of Americans, but right now they are only offered on the iOs platform (Android is set to launch this fall) and only available in the following states:
+They have the opportunity to meet the need for millions of Americans, but right now they are only available in the following states:

-California, Texas, Florida, New York, Illinois, Ohio, Michigan, New Jersey, Washington, Massachusetts, Wisconsin, Colorado, Minnesota, Utah, Arkansas.
+California, Texas, Florida, New York, Connecticut, Illinois, Ohio, Michigan, New Jersey, Washington, Massachusetts, Wisconsin, Colorado, Minnesota, Utah, Arkansas and Louisiana.

 However, Tally’s website does say they are adding new states on a regular basis.